PDC-support/hpc-intro-retired/_episodes/01-linux.md

   Just open a terminal window.

 - **Windows users:**
-  You will be working on Tegnér right away.
+  You will be working on Tegner right away.

   For Windows10 users we recommend you try the new [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

-  For other Windows systems, or if you want to go the traditional way follow these instructions [install PuTTY](https://www.pdc.kth.se/support/login/windows_login.html)
+  For other Windows systems, or if you want to go the traditional way follow these instructions to [install PuTTY](https://www.pdc.kth.se/support/documents/login/windows_login.html)

 ---

 #### Your very first bash commands

-We are now going to get familiar with the bash shell in a very low pace mode.
+We are now going to get familiar with the bash shell.
 We start with two commands.

 | command | Explanation |